 Mr Sali Shahsivari, Al-Furqān's Managing Director, welcomed the audience and emphasised the importance of the conference being one of the means of spreading the knowledge of the Foundation's contribution to human civilisation.

 Mr. Sali Shahsivari thanking the participants on the final day of the conference

-The conference was concluded by a panel discussion, where panel members answered questions regarding technical issues including the latest developments and issues in the field of editing Islamic manuscripts, as the audience included a considerable number of specialists interested in and working on Islamic manuscripts.
+The conference concluded with a panel discussion, where panel members answered questions regarding technical issues, including the latest developments and issues in the field of editing Islamic manuscripts, as the audience included a considerable number of specialists interested in and working on Islamic manuscripts.
 Mr. Sali Shahsivari concluded the conference with words of thanks to the contributors and the members for their efforts in making the conference successful and presented a brief account of the Foundation’s plan of projects and activities for the coming year.

 Conference guests also expressed their delight at taking part and wished the best to Al-Furqān so that it may pursue its services to knowledge and heritage.

 Conference recommendations are to be sent to Al-Furqān officials.